logo2

 The Copper Country had embossed whiskey flasks from only two companies: G. Martini and the Hancock Liquor Co.
 The Hancock Liquor Co. was a short-lived firm for a wholesale liquor and saloon business.

 Levy & Feldman, wholesale liquor dealers from Chicago, moved their fixtures into the Olivier block in Mar 1900 with the intent to open a branch store (15,16).
 They moved to Hancock in Apr 1900 and brought their own delivery outfit with them (17).
-On 09 May 1900, they were expected to open in a few days (18); and by ten days later, they rented the Gitzen property in West Hancock and expected their families to arrive from Chicago in the following week (11).
+On 09 May 1900, they were expected to open in a few days (18).
+By ten days later, they had rented the Gitzen property in West Hancock and expected their families to arrive from Chicago in the following week (11).
+In Oct 1900, they filed articles of association, capitalized at $5,000 with 500 shares (14).
+The stockholders were Abe Levy with 10 shares, H. M. Feldman with 10 shares, Ray Levy with 240 shares, and Ida Feldman with 240 shares (14).
+The 1901 Polk directory listed the Hancock Liquor Co. as a saloon at 301 Quincy St. (1).
+The firm consisted of A. L. and Ray Levy, and Henry M. and Ida Feldman (1).

 Newspaper ad - <i>The Copper Country Evening News</i> - 15 May 1900